Skip to Content

 The Best Keto Apple Cobbler

-What if I told you that there was an easy way to enjoy the flavor of apples while doing a low carb diet?
+What if I told you that there was an easy way to enjoy the flavor of apples while on a low-carb diet?
 Well, my recipe for keto apple cobbler uses chayote squash as a fantastic apple substitute.

 It’s not only delicious, but it’s keto-friendly.